What is Biotechnology? Definition, Branches, Scope & Importance

 According to the European Federation of Biotechnology – Biotechnology is the biochemistry, chemical engineering, and microbiology undertaking that enables the successful technical use of cultured cells and microorganisms.

-We already know the process of fermentation by enzymes made by microorganisms, such as making curd from milk, cheese, and vinegar from molasses.
-This is just an example of biotechnology, there are other examples.
+We already know the fermentation process by enzymes made by microorganisms, such as making curd from milk, cheese, and vinegar from molasses.
+This is just an example of biotechnology; there are other examples.

 For example – some fungi are used to make antibiotics, etc. All examples are examples of ancient biotechnology.
-But the biotechnology which has developed in the last three decades has been named New Biotechnology.
+However, the biotechnology developed in the last three decades has been called new biotechnology.

-Recent advances in the fields of both microbiology and molecular biology have opened up new vistas in the field of biotechnology, where microorganisms can be used for the production of industrially important biochemicals, and enzymes.
+Recent advances in both microbiology and molecular biology have opened up new vistas in the biotechnology field, where microorganisms can be used to produce industrially important biochemicals and enzymes.

 This led to a change in the industrial area and the emergence of many biotechnological companies.
 This also includes gene technology or gene engineering.
 Gene Cloning and Recombinant DNA under Gene Technology. (rDNA) comes.

-In this way, gene technology has become a major area of research today and there are some developed countries that are increasing the glory of their country by encouraging research in this field.
+In this way, gene technology has become a major area of research today, and some developed countries are increasing the glory of their country by encouraging research in this field.

-In our country, India too, in the 69th meeting of the Indian Science Congress held in Mysore in 1982, the importance of gene technology was emphasized for the first time.
+In our country, India, in the 69th meeting of the Indian Science Congress held in Mysore in 1982, the importance of gene technology was emphasized for the first time.

-After this, on the basis of the satisfaction of the Science Advisory Committee of the Parliament, the Indian Government, by creating a separate National Council of Biotechnology under the Department of Science and Technology.
+After this, based on the satisfaction of the Science Advisory Committee of the Parliament, the Indian Government created a separate National Council of Biotechnology under the Department of Science and Technology.
 This gave it full responsibility for the development of biotechnology in the country.,

-After that, the National Council of Biotechnology It was also decided that a list of Biotechnology scientists working in the following areas should be prepared.
+After that, the National Council of Biotechnology decided that a list of biotechnology scientists working in the following areas should be prepared.

 1. Genetic Engineering